vbotka/ansible-linux-postinstall/docs/source/guide.rst

        - vbotka.linux_postinstall

 .. note:: ``gather_facts: true`` (3) must be set to gather facts needed to evaluate :index:`OS-specific options` of the role.
-For example to install packages the variable ``ansible_os_family`` is needed to select the appropriate Ansible module.
+For example, to install packages, the variable ``ansible_os_family`` is needed to select the appropriate Ansible module.

 .. seealso::